Tonya Pinkins

 She is known for her portrayal of Livia Frye on the soap opera All My Children and for her roles on Broadway.
 She has been nominated for three Tony Awards (winning one), and has won Obie, Lortel, Drama Desk, Outer Critics Circle, AUDLECO, Garland, L.A.
 Drama Critics Circle, Clarence Derwent, and NAACP Theater Awards.
 She has been nominated for the Olivier, Helen Hayes, Noel, Joseph Jefferson, NAACP Image, Soap Opera Digest, and Ovation Awards.
 She won the Tony Award for Best Featured Actress in a Musical for Jelly's Last Jam.

 Early life and education

-Pinkins was born in Chicago, Illinois.
-Her father was a police officer and insurance salesman, and her mother is a former postal worker.
-She has two brothers, Eric and Thomas Swoope, and a sister Tamera Swoope.

-Pinkins was interested in the arts from a young age.
-At Whitney Young Magnet High School, she participated in the theater program and also studied acting at the Goodman Theatre Young People's Program.
-She attended Carnegie Mellon University's BFA Musical Theatre program, but was cast in Merrily We Roll Along and decided to pursue her career, instead.
+Pinkins attended Carnegie Mellon University, but was cast in Merrily We Roll Along and decided to pursue her career, instead.

-Pinkins later returned to college, earning an undergraduate degree in creative writing from Columbia College Chicago in 1996, followed by a year at California Western School of Law in San Diego.
+Pinkins later returned to college, earning an undergraduate degree from Columbia College Chicago.